Water restrictions in Australia: Criticism

 Water restrictions have been criticised for hampering the economy and the lifestyles of people.
-The National Water Commission chief has argued that Australia needs a source of water that is independent of the rainfall.
+The National Water Commission chief has argued that Australia needs a source of water that is independent of rainfall.
 Water desalination is touted as the solution for potentially unlimited water use.
 Former Australian Environment Minister, Malcolm Turnbull says that it does not make sense to have permanent water restrictions just as there are no electricity restrictions.